 Veitur Utilities continue working on the implementation of blue-green surface water solutions, in collaboration with municipalities, to minimise the flow of rainwater from streets, roads, and other areas into the sewerage system, and reduce the probability, and likelihood, of discharge through the system into the sea.
 Residents and businesses have expressed their interest in curbing the flow from their premises with blue-green surface water solutions.

-Responsible consumer behaviour
+Responsible consumer behaviour and improved utilization of sewage waste

 Veitur Utilities has reiterated that toilets should not be used like dustbins, as disposable disinfectant- and wet wipes, along with other garbage in the sewerage systems will inevitably result in too much strain on the equipment at treatment plants, and the environment.
+The sewerage utility is working on innovative projects to prepare for the reuse of sewage waste such as sand, sludge, fat and garbage waste, as landfilling is a waste of valuable resources, please see discussion in chapter U7.